pentagram-lang/pentagram-ideas/syntax/packages-and-modules.md

 ## Engine

-Some functionality isn't defined directly in Tacit modules, instead comes from `-engine.*` modules defined by the compiler.
+Some functionality isn't defined directly in Tacit modules, instead comes from `_engine.*` modules defined by the compiler.